 There is a blithe statement in the article that the cost of licensing is much less than the cost of administration.
 This makes it obvious that the author has never done any serious sysadmin work in his/her/its life.

 Right-wing publications like The Economist are brilliant when it comes to making ludicrous arguments in staid language.
 The article makes the snide remark that Linux now has 1% of the desktop compared to 2.5% a decade ago.
-(Fox News uses this tack too - 45 per cent agree with X and 55 per cent with Y. They never tell you the numbers.)
+(Fox News uses this tack too – 45% agree with X and 55% with Y. They never tell you the numbers.)
 This disregards the fact that the 1% now is a much bigger figure than 2.5% was a decade ago.
-But the Economist never lets little inaccuracies like that get in the way of a story.
+But The Economist never lets little inaccuracies like that get in the way of a story.
 They would be out of business by now if they had.

 The conclusion is risible.
 "In the circumstances, systems administrators do the rational thing: they install Windows machines on every desk, pay the Microsoft tax, and sleep easy at night, knowing there are plenty of maintenance people to keep their Windows networks running smoothly."
 Yeah, sure.
 Tell that to any of this bunch.